x3naroth/Diabetes_prediction/README.md

 ### Models for early diabetes prediction

 Using a sample of 4200 Chinese adults, which has 18 features collected from blood tests and triage, several data analysis were driven, in order to model a consistent way to predict if a patient is diabetic.
+## Install
+You can install the necessary dependencies by running the following command: pip install -r requirements.txt

 ### Methodology

 ## Preliminary analysis